 The EOS R3 has the weather sealing and dust protection of the 1DX Mark III, although Canons says it’s not as durable.
 So, it’s not going to be able to take quite the beating that the 1DX series often does when used in harsh conditions.
 For some would-be users of this camera, that won’t be much of a concern but if you’re travelling into the arctic wastelands or a warzone, it’s an important consideration.

 David didn’t confirm or deny whether an EOS R1 true flagship model is on the way, but I think it’s pretty obvious that it must be.
 After all, they can’t really say that the EOS R3 isn’t a flagship and then not have one, can they?
-After all, the EOS 1DX Mark III does still beat the EOS R3 in a few ways, like the aforementioned durability, but also mechanical shutter framerate, buffer size and more.
+And the EOS 1DX Mark III does still beat the EOS R3 in a few ways, like the aforementioned durability, but also mechanical shutter framerate, buffer size and more.

 It makes you wonder, though… When a $6,000 camera isn’t considered a flagship, just what the EOS R1 will be able to do in comparison and how much that one is going to cost.
 Given how good the EOS R3 already appears to be, though, I think we can expect a hypothetical EOS R1 to be something pretty special!